gontcharovd/website/content/newsletter/_index.md

 title: Newsletter
 subtitle: Tech Sales at Databricks
 description: |
-    I write a newsletter about leveraging data and AI for sales prospecting.
+    I write a newsletter on using data and AI to help BDRs prospect smarter.
 type: newsletter
 cascade:
   - _target: